High Capacity Commercial / Industrial Reverse Osmosis Units

 Choosing The Correct Size Unit

-The Differences Between Large and Small Domestic Reverse Osmosis
+The Difference Between Large and Small Domestic Reverse Osmosis

-Small domestic-type Reverse Osmosis (RO) units feed a single, dedicated tap in your kitchen.
+Small domestic-type Reverse Osmosis (RO) units typically are sited undersink and feed a single, dedicated tap in your kitchen.

 Every time you draw water from the tank, for example by having a glass of water, the RO slowly replaces the same amount of water back into the tank.